 Identify the buying personas involved in the journey

-At Upscope co-browsing we realised, by analysing sign ups, that the person who first signs up or enquires about the product is often a manager and not an end user as we imagined.
+At Upscope we realised, by analysing sign-ups, that the person who first signs up or enquires about the product is often a manager and not an end user as we imagined.
 Yeah, this was a surprise and quite obvious in hindsight.

-Also, we found that the gatekeeper we needed to clear is often someone in charge of data security, so we created additional detailed docs explaining how we secure data.
+Also, we found that the gatekeeper we needed to clear is often someone in charge of data security, so we created additional detailed documents explaining how we secure data.

-There are a number of people involved in the stages of making a purchase including:
+There are several people involved in the stages of making a purchase including:

 - The initiator who first comes across your product.